georgiangeloww/Introducing_to_programming/week4/README.md

 Program that reads non-negative integers n and r from standard output and sets the rth bit to 1, printing n on standard output.

 Bit_flip:
+Program that reads from standard output non-negative integers n and r and inverts the rth bit of the number n, printing n on standard output.

 Change_variables
 Program that reads from standard input two non-negative integers x and y and exchanges their values ​​using the bitwise XOR operation.